Apply to be a Pro Forecaster

 Your resume or link to your public LinkedIn profile

-If you are applying as someone with a science or technology background: Brief description of your experience in these fields
+If you are applying as someone with a background in one of our priority forecasting topics: Brief description of your experience in these fields

 If you are applying as a top-ranked forecaster on a similar site: Proof of your accuracy and participation from a forecasting site similar to INFER.
 For example, send us a screenshot or report showing your accuracy score/ranking, screename, and sample forecasts and commentary